drinkataco/media-servarr/charts/readarr/README.md

         path: '/srv/media/ebooks/'
 ```

-By default, a PersistentVolumeClaim will be provisioned for the `config`, but `emptyDir: {}` will be used for downloads and ebooks - but it is recommended enable some type of PVC and PV!
+By default, a PersistentVolumeClaim will be provisioned for the `config`, but `emptyDir: {}` will be used for downloads, and ebooks, unless otherwise specified in your `values.yaml`

-It is highly recommended that you do not use NFS for your config volume - because of the loose implementation of NFS protocol that causes issue with file locking causing detrimental effects on the SQlite database.

-You can define basic persistent volume claims in code to help you get started.
-You just need to pass to the pvc name (which is the key) is an empty object (`{}`)

 ```yaml
 persistentVolumeClaims: